composeconference/Compose-Melbourne/SponsorshipProspectus.md

 *Rewards*:

  - 6 free tickets
+ - Acknowledgement at the opening of the first day
  - Banners at the front of the stage and in communal areas
  - Opportunity for recruiting promotion (< 5 minutes) slot
  - Branding at the start of recorded videos